Deep-MI/FastSurfer/doc/overview/INSTALL.md

 python3 FastSurferCNN/download_checkpoints.py --all
 ```

-Once all dependencies are installed, run the FastSurfer segmentation only (!!) by calling ```bash ./run_fastsurfer.sh --seg_only ....``` with the appropriate command line flags, see the [commandline documentation](../../README.md#usage).
+Once all dependencies are installed, you can run the FastSurfer segmentation only by calling ```./run_fastsurfer.sh --seg_only ....``` with the appropriate command line flags, see the [commandline documentation](../../README.md#usage).

-Note: You may always need to prepend the command with `bash` (i.e. `bash run_fastsurfer.sh <...>`) to ensure that bash 4.0 is used instead of the system default.

 To run the full pipeline, install and source also the supported FreeSurfer version according to their [Instructions](https://surfer.nmr.mgh.harvard.edu/fswiki/rel7downloads).
 There is a freesurfer email list, if you run into problems during this step.
+Note, that currently FreeSurfer for MacOS supports no ARM, but only Intel, so on modern M-chips it might be slow due to the emulation.

 #### 4. Apple AI Accelerator support
-You can also try the experimental support for the Apple Silicon AI Accelerator by setting `PYTORCH_ENABLE_MPS_FALLBACK` and passing `--device mps`:
+You can also try the experimental support for the Apple Silicon AI Accelerator by setting `PYTORCH_ENABLE_MPS_FALLBACK` and passing `--device mps` for the segmentation module to make use of the fast GPU:

 ```sh
 export PYTORCH_ENABLE_MPS_FALLBACK=1